-Wayne Holloway-Smith's second collection Love Minus Love is an internal universe, fragmented and glued back together with uncanny logic.
+Wayne Holloway-Smith's second book-length book of poetry, Love Minus Love, is an internal universe, fragmented and glued back together with uncanny logic.
 A strange layering of time, in which multiple things happen at once, in a looping track of intrusive thoughts – shot through with dead cows, pop songs, dead dads, the white noise of televisions – rotten teeth are raining everywhere.
 Somewhere at the core of all this, the seemingly fixed boundaries of masculinity, family, trauma and mental health are blurred towards a new type of vinegary identity, in a pitch of emotional intensity that punches you right in the gut.

 'I rejoice in Wayne Holloway-Smith's poems, and I miss them when I'm not reading them.
 Love Minus Love is a gorgeous painful classic of the Dead Dad genre, and the We Are All Meat genre and the Re-Building Mum genre.
 It is a beautiful tapestry-album of boy agony, wit and honesty, punctuated by devastating in-parentheses-bildungsromans.
 It's unforgettably brilliant.' – Max Porter

 'Exciting, excoriating, gorgeous, appalling, and eye-wateringly honest.
 Wayne Holloway-Smith's poems are blisteringly beautiful, and probe at a siege-like nucleus of familial harm.
 Histories of abuse, hurt and disease are confronted and dissected in all their messy, meaty complexity, but always with love, always with hope and a sweet, sweet tenderness.
 One of the truest poets writing today.' – Fiona Benson